 - Jaundice or a yellow cast.
 An abnormal yellow skin tone usually signifies a liver disorder in which excess bile pigments are absorbed into the blood, circulated throughout the body, and deposited in body tissues.

 - Bruises or black-and-blue marks.
-Black-and-blue marks reveal sites where blood has escaped from circulation and has clotted in tissue spaces; such clotted blood masses are called hematomas.
+Black-and-blue marks reveal sites where blood has escaped from circulation and have clotted in tissue spaces; such clotted blood masses are called hematomas.

 Hair Growth Cycle